 Capital markets provide several long and intermediate-term funds for corporate or economic investment.

 These firms use commercial banks as a source of funds.
-The banking system provides economies of scale, in terms of, transaction cost to small and large organizations.
+The banking system provides economies of scale and transaction costs to small and large organizations.

 Many companies have the possibility of an impending change in financials.

-In addition to paying interest on the amount of borrowing, a company has to keep a certain level of deposit with the banks which are known as the compensating balance.
+In addition to paying interest on the amount of borrowing, a company has to keep a certain level of deposit with the banks, known as the compensating balance.

-The same balance is often used to support banks’ functions like - some banks demand that the net balance and the net of reserve requirements must always be kept above a certain level.
+The same balance is often used to support banks’ functions - some banks demand that the net balance and the net reserve requirements always be kept above a certain level.

-So it is expected that banks keep the compensating balance, that does not support any other functions and earns no interest, but at the time of borrowing, the firm will not keep more balance than required and this could be used to repay part of the outstanding loan with the excess.
+So it is expected that banks keep the compensating balance which does not support any other functions and earns no interest, but at the time of borrowing, the firm will not keep more balance than required.
+This could repay part of the outstanding loan with the excess.

-Rules related to such bank account UK -
+Rules related to such bank accounts UK -

 In the case of the firm that keeps compensating balance, the effective amount borrowed is calculated by deducting the amount.